Critical Access Hospitals

 The Wisconsin Office of Rural Health lets the hospitals who are eligible for SHIP know how and when to apply.
 WORH is affiliated with the University of Wisconsin-Madison School of Medicine and Public Health—so they are involved when it comes to contracts, billing, and invoicing.

 Applications are submitted electronically.
 You must complete the online SHIP application, no matter which option you choose.
-A link to the application will be posted here when it becomes available.
+A link to the application will be emailed directly to your hospitals SHIP contacts.
+Only one application per hospital is accepted.

 You will be required to report on the progress of your current SHIP project, so you will need to know who is overseeing your hospital’s SHIP grant.
 Two “signatures” are required, one from the CEO and one from the SHIP Project Director.
 Electronic, typed signatures are acceptable.